 Barista: Job Description, Duties and Salary

 When a customer walks into a coffee shop and orders a venti, half-caf skinny latte with no whip - or even just a simple cuppa joe - a barista is the person behind the counter who makes his or her drink.
-Depending on the coffee shop, baristas may receive extensive training in the intricacies of roasting and brewing coffee or just the basics of using in-house equipment.
+Depending on the coffee shop, baristas might receive extensive training in the intricacies of roasting and brewing coffee or just the basics of using in-house equipment; while a formal education, or even a high school diploma, isn't usually required, some states require that workers in this field be at least 18 years old.
 Baristas generally earn an hourly wage plus tips.

 The primary function of a barista is to make and serve coffee drinks; in fact, 'barista' is derived from the Italian word for bartender.
 Baristas generally work in coffee shops, including large chain shops and local, single-location cafes.
 They might also be employed at coffee bars in bookstores, restaurants or clubs.